 I’ve primarily addressed storytiming with childen during this post, but it’s worth pausing to talk about their caregivers as well.
 Families have been under a tremendous amount of stress for the past few pandemic years.
 According to the Colorado Children’s Campaign 2021 Kids Count Report, about one-third of Colorado households with children have struggled to pay for housing and household expenses.
 Parents reported increased mental health struggles (which we know impacts children’s mental health as well).
 At any given time, nearly a quarter of Colorado families have difficulty finding childcare or experience childcare disruptions.
 1 in 5 families reported skipping prenatal visits; almost the same number reported skipping wellness visits to the doctor for children under 3.
 (Side note: now is a good time to become familiar with and comfortable connecting families with services like CDE’s Child Find, part of the state’s FREE early intervention program).

-I suggest libraries invest in trauma-informed service training.
+I STRONGLY suggest libraries invest in trauma-informed service training.
 COVID-19 has been and continues to be a mass traumatic experience.
 An institutional level, trauma-informed approach can help staff better care for themselves, each other and library patrons.

 Even with the worry, there’s still magic.